nikhilrbhat/SQL-Mongo-PHP-Application-Halifax_Public_Library/README.md

 # Halifax Public Library

-Technology Used : SQL, Mongo, JavaScript and PHP
+Technology Used : SQL, Mongo, Python and PHP

 The project focused on improving the existing database design of Halifax Public library.